 Many of the 800 volunteers associated with the event serve as table hosts, coming back year after year as a family tradition of service.
 Neilson calls table-hosting the centerpiece of the feast.
 “It brings together our desire to join together for food and fellowship,” she says.
 “It’s also a great way to introduce children to community service in a small, yet important, way.
 Sometimes simply spending time with others, whether you’re sitting quietly or chatting, is the greatest gift we can offer.”

-The volunteer chef for this year’s dinner is Xavier Beverly, co-owner and head chef at The Camel in Richmond.
-Beverly, who has worked in the food industry since he was a teen, considers it an honor to have been chosen for this post.
+The volunteer chef for the 2016 dinner was Xavier Beverly, co-owner and head chef at The Camel in Richmond.

 “To use my skills for something greater than myself and to help others is not only an amazing feeling, but one more way to share my love of cooking with many more people,” Beverly says.
 “I want the happiness and joy I get from cooking to come through for others in a holiday meal.”